| Peter Upton's |

 Self-assembly - Grrrr!
 Another variation on the goal theme, this was the first do-it-yourself goal, and were packed in a flat box.
 They arrived in the 1981 catalogue.
 I liked the look of them at the time, and as my original C148s had been mended a couple of times already, I requested a set.
 Sadly, being seriously cack-handed I could never get the nets to fit properly.
 A right pain.
 Also, the back spikes tended to fall out the box and go missing, and there are several fragile bits to break.
 They looked quite nice once set-up, however, so not a total failure.

-They were used in the special 1981 FIFA World Cup edition, and hung around until they were replaced by the similar, but bigger and better Mundial goals (61213) in 1986.
+hey were used in the special 1981 FIFA World Cup edition (S210), and hung around until they were replaced by the similar, but bigger and better Mundial goals (61213), which arrived in 1987.C182: The FIFA World Cup

 Trophy.